 3. Move the harness system (dial / webbing / plastic adjuster) so it sits right under the part of your head that is less round (if you press and slide your hand down the back of your head, you’ll find a curve where suddenly the skull dives, this is the spot)

 4. Close the harness system to be snug.
 Not tight – it shouldn’t leave a mark or feel like your head is getting squeezed.
-It also shouldn’t be loose and rattle around.
-A loose-fitting helmet could end up being useless depending on the impact.
+It also shouldn’t be loose or able to rattle around.
+A loose-fitting helmet could end up being useless depending on the type of impact.

 Below you’ll see a sampling of the different kinds of helmet adjustment systems.